easystats/insight/README.md

 Any unique variable names that appear in a regression model, e.g., response variable, predictors or random effects.
-A “variable” only relates to the unique occurence of a term, or the term name.
+A “variable” only relates to the unique occurrence of a term, or the term name.
 For instance, the expression `x + poly(x, 2)` has only the variable `x`.

 #### Terms